ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-The user account's remaining available balance, in PDT credits, after this transaction.
+The user account's remaining available balance, in daptic credits, after this transaction.

 </td>
 </tr>